In-a-bit/keys-recovery-tool/README.md

 Encrypted File (wallet.dat.b64): The file you want to decrypt.
 Encrypted Key File (wallet_key.enc.b64): The key file required for decryption.
-Key File (msk.key.b64): The key file required for decrypt the key file.
+Master Key File (msk.key.b64): The master key file required for decrypt the wallet key.

 the files should be placed in a "files" folder in the root directory of the project.